 Identifying the USMLE Step 1 pass rate at each school on your list can help you determine which programs truly prepare their students.
 You should only enroll at a medical school where the vast majority of students successfully pass the exam.

 What percentage of students secure a residency?

 Medical school graduates still have a lot of learning to do in residency before they’re fully prepared to practice medicine.
 Given the importance of securing a postgraduate position, it’s a good idea to evaluate how different schools’ students fare.
 If you can, find out what percentage of students successfully obtain a residency.

 You may also find it useful to investigate the variety of specialties students pursue.
-The placement list from St. George’s University (SGU), for example, shows students matched into 18 different specialties across 43 states and the District of Columbia in 2020.
+The placement list from St. George’s University (SGU), for example, shows students matched into 20 different specialties.

 Will I have opportunities to pursue specific interests?